-Are you lost when people start talking about Wi-Fi, data and cellular networks?
-Do you know the difference between using Wi-Fi vs. cellular?
+Are you lost when people start talking about Wi-Fi, cellular data and cellular networks?
+Do you know the difference between using Wi-Fi for data vs. cellular?
 And why does it matter to you?
 Understanding the difference between wi-fi and data will help you better tailor how you use your mobile devices to help save you money.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.